djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 You can start the Orchestrate server by entering the following command:
 ```
-orchestrate server start --env-file .env
+orchestrate server start --env-file .env -i
 ```

 When running it for the first time, it may take a bit longer to start, depending on whether it has to download the latest versions of the container images (the images should all be cached in the virtual machine already, though).
+Note that the `-i` option tells the server to collect elemetry data that we can later use to monitor it.

 ![alt text](assets/image35.png)